yandex-cloud/docs/en/iam/security/index.md

 ## Roles

-Below is a list of all roles that are used for verifying access rights in the [!KEYREF iam-short-name] service.
+The list below shows all roles that are considered when verifying access rights in the [!KEYREF iam-short-name] service.

 ### Service roles